 Trametinib is an orally available, small-molecule, selective inhibitor of MEK1 and MEK2.
 BRAF activates MEK1 and MEK2 proteins, which in turn, activate MAPK.
 Preclinical data suggest that MEK inhibitors can restrain growth and induce cell death of some BRAF-mutated human melanoma tumors.

-In 2013, trametinib was approved by the FDA for patients with unresectable or metastatic melanoma with BRAF V600E or V600K mutations, as determined by an FDA-approved test.
+In 2013, the FDA approved trametinib for patients with unresectable or metastatic melanoma with BRAF V600E or V600K mutations, as determined by an FDA-approved test.

 Evidence (trametinib):

-Early data suggest that mucosal or acral melanomas with activating mutations or amplifications in c-KIT may be sensitive to a variety of c-KIT inhibitors.[24-26] Phase II and phase III trials are available for patients with unresectable stage III or stage IV melanoma harboring the c-KIT mutation.
+Early data suggest that mucosal or acral melanomas with activating mutations or amplifications in KIT may be sensitive to a variety of c-KIT inhibitors.[24-26] Phase II and phase III trials are available for patients with unresectable stage III or stage IV melanoma harboring the KIT mutation.

-Results from phase III trials comparing three different combinations of BRAF-MEK inhibitors with BRAF inhibitor monotherapy have consistently shown efficacy superior to BRAF monotherapy.
+Results from phase III trials comparing three different combinations of BRAF-MEK inhibitors with BRAF inhibitor monotherapy have consistently shown that combination therapy is superior to BRAF monotherapy.

 Secondary resistance to BRAF inhibitor monotherapy in patients with BRAF V600 mutations may be associated with reactivation of the MAPK pathway.
 Therefore, combinations of signal transduction inhibitors that block different sites in the same pathway or sites in multiple pathways are an active area of research.